LilAry/IntroductoryProgramAltimetrik/README.md

 ## Syntax and Basic Constructs
  1. Every statement should end with a semi-colon `;`
  2. Comments: for single line use `//` and for multiline use `/* content */`
  3. Variables: These are like containers used for saving values.
 Instead of repeating a value for different uses, you could just assign it to a variable.
-The `var` keyword is used.
+The `var` keyword is used for this.